 The acorn squash is a winter squash.
 The difference between winter and summer squash is in the seeds and the peel.
 The peel on winter squash is hard and inedible while the peel of summer squash may be eaten.
 And the seeds of winter squash have a tough skin.
 They can be eaten when roasted and shelled, but they are usually discarded.

 Acorn squash can be orange, buff, or dark green, or a combination.
 The flesh is smooth and rather sweet.
-The buff colored acorn squash are said to have have more concentrated flavor.
+The buff-colored acorn squash are said to have more of a concentrated flavor.

 Figure half of a squash for each person if the squash are small to medium in size.
 If the squash are quite large, one will probably be enough for four people.